 - The total of excused and unexcused absences may not exceed a certain number of classes or class hours, as determined by the instructor.

-- Students may be asked to provide documentation of their reason for missing class (other than notes for pregnancy-related absences, which should instead be provided to Jeremy Khuth, assistant dean of students for access and case management).
+- Students may be asked to provide documentation of their reason for missing class (other than notes for pregnancy-related absences, which should instead be provided to Tierra Parker, Assistant Dean of Students for Access / Disability Services, email@example.com).
 In the case of a COVID-related absence, students may be asked to document that they have disclosed their exposure or diagnosis as required by the CCA Return to Campus Plan.

 Students who are concerned that they are being evaluated in a manner inconsistent with the instructor’s attendance policy should consult the instructor, then chair, then dean in accordance with the grade appeal process.

 Credit Hour Definition